Objectives and achievements 2014

-Husqvarna Group’s management has put long-term and short-term objectives to measure progress towards becoming a more sustainable company.
+The management of Husqvarna Group has identified both long- and short-term objectives to measure progress towards becoming a more sustainable company.
+New objectives will be developed during 2015.

 Develop environmentally sound products